BryanHogan/obsidian-vault-template/README.md

   * Better folder overviews using Bases,
   * Further small quality-of-life improvements.

-If you publish your own variation, link it in a PR and I’ll add a "Community Variants" list.
+If you publish your own variation, link it in a PR and I'll add a "Community Variants" list.

 ---